Crossover Youth Practice Model

 In 2010, CJJR developed the Crossover Youth Practice Model (CYPM) to address the unique needs of youth that are at risk of or are fluctuating between the child welfare and juvenile justice systems.
 These youth are commonly referred to as “crossover youth.”

-The Crossover Youth Practice Model is a nexus between research and best practices (learned from the Juvenile Justice and Child Welfare Integration Breakthrough Series Collaborative) that outlines systemic changes youth serving systems can make to improve their ability to serve youth.
+The Crossover Youth Practice Model is a nexus between research and best practices that outlines systemic changes youth serving systems can make to improve their ability to serve youth.

 The CYPM has four overarching goals: